Stephan Ludwig Roth: Early life

 Stephan Ludwig Roth was born on 24 November 1796 in Mediasch in the Principality of Transylvania.
 He was the son of Marie Elisabeth Roth (born Gunesch) and Gottlieb Roth, the rector of the Mediasch Gymnasium.
 He had two other siblings: Therese, who was older than Stephan, and Maria who was two years younger than him.
 In terms of his ancestry, one part immigrated from Hamburg and the other came from Liegnitz, but most were local and were from the earliest Transylvanian Saxon settlers and came from Mediasch.
 His grandfather through his paternal side was Stephan Rothmann, a shoemaker, and his maternal side was a pastoral family that had held village pastorates like Martin Fay (his great-grandfather).
 Early on during 1803, his father was elected pastor of Kleinschelken (Șeica Mică) to succeed Johann Gunnesch, who was his father's father-in-law, so the family moved there, with the city eventually becoming Roth's village home and the place he did his early schooling.

 He eventually transferred from the syntax class of Mediasch to Hermannstadt High School in May 1809, where he became part of the "Selekta" and a student inspector.
-During his time there in Hermannstadt, he became close to his brother-in-law, Bergeileter, who held the post of principal of the Hermannstadt Gymnasium and who influenced him to improve his intellectual development.
+During his time there in Hermannstadt, he became close to his brother-in-law, Bergleiter, who held the post of principal of the Hermannstadt Gymnasium and who influenced him to improve his intellectual development.
 In 1815, after Bergleiter died, Roth also became student librarian of the school before his examinations on 22 July 1816.
 His final topic for the examinations was written in Latin over the natural order of the cosmos and disciplined thinking, which was a reflection of the nationalist spirit that was at Hermannstadt Gymnasium.
 He passed the matura with first class with eminence.